Indonesia national futsal team

 The Indonesia national futsal team (Indonesian: Tim nasional futsal Indonesia) represents Indonesia in international futsal competitions.
-Indonesia has played fourteen times at the ASEAN Futsal Championship and nine times at the AFC Futsal Asian Cup.
+Indonesia has played sixteen times at the ASEAN Futsal Championship and ten times at the AFC Futsal Asian Cup.
 The team never participates in any World Cup but has won the ASEAN Futsal Championship twice in 2010 and 2024.
-While under the ultimate control of Indonesia's football governing body, PSSI, the one who regulates the activities of the national futsal team is the Indonesia Futsal Federation—futsal governing body of Indonesia and a member association of PSSI.
+While under the ultimate control of Indonesia's football governing body, PSSI, the one who oversees the activities of the national futsal team is the Indonesia Futsal Federation—futsal governing body of Indonesia and a member association of PSSI.

 History

 The history of futsal has been around for a long time in Indonesia.
-Although relatively new, this sport is quite often found in various regions.
-This can be seen from the number of futsal fields that have been built in many cities.

-The first futsal League competition in Indonesia was held in 2006 and called the Indonesia Futsal League (IFL) and the Liga Futsal Wanita Indonesia (LFWI) was held in 2012.
-But in 2015, IFL changed its name to Indonesia Pro Futsal League (PFL) and LFWI changed the name to Women's Pro Futsal League (WPFL).

-There are several names that have contributed to the development of futsal in Indonesia.
-Names such as Wandy Batangtaris, a member of the FIFA Futsal Committee and the Ronny Pattinasarany are mentioned as pioneers and developers of futsal in Indonesia.
-And there is another one who is very serious about advancing futsal, namely Hary Tanoesoedibjo.
+The first futsal league competition in Indonesia was held in 2006 and called the Indonesia Futsal League (IFL), and the Liga Futsal Wanita Indonesia (LFWI) was held in 2012.
+In 2015, IFL changed its name to PFL, and LFWI changed the name to WPFL.
+Names such as Wandy Batangtaris, a member of the FIFA Futsal Committee, and Ronny Pattinasarany and Hary Tanoesoedibjo are mentioned as pioneers of futsal in Indonesia.

 2002–2003: The beginning

-The journey of futsal started in 1998–1999, But it was in 2002 that futsal was officially recognized in Indonesia when the country was asked to host the 2002 AFC Futsal Championship in Jakarta by the AFC.
-The national team was first formed under PSSI to play in said tournament.
+The journey of futsal started in 1998–1999, but it was in 2002 that the sport was officially recognized in Indonesia when the country was asked to host the 2002 AFC Futsal Championship in Jakarta by the AFC.
+The national team was first formed under PSSI.
 Ronny Pattinasarany, the father of futsal in Indonesia, recommended Sartono Anwar to be appointed as the first ever head coach of the team.
-Sartono was appointed as head coach alongside Suhatman Iman who served as his assistant.
-Despite only having three months to form the team consisted of football players from Liga Indonesia, the team were able to compete in the tournament, but weren't able to proceed to the quarterfinals after the team were only able to win a their first ever competitive international match against China in the group stage.
+Sartono was appointed as head coach, alongside Suhatman Iman who served as his assistant.
+Despite only having three months to form the team consisted of football players from Liga Indonesia, Indonesia able to compete in the tournament, but weren't able to proceed to the quarterfinals.
+However, they won the first ever competitive match against China in the group stage.

-The team then competed for the first time ever in the AFF Futsal Championship for the 2003 edition.
-Sartono, still serving as the team's head coach, brought the team to third place with four wins (including the third place playoff round) and two defeats.
+The team then competed in the AFF Futsal Championship for the 2003 edition.
+Sartono brought the team to third place with four wins and two defeats.